 This goal is achieved through the following guiding principles:

-Boys Town National Research Hospital’s Preschool Program is a five-day a week early childhood program providing comprehensive educational programming for children with hearing loss who are 3 to 5 years of age.
+Boys Town National Research Hospital’s Preschool Program is a five-day a week early childhood program providing comprehensive educational programming for children ages 3-5 years who are deaf or hard of hearing.
+Highly trained educators and specialists provide intensive differentiated instruction focused on developing listening and spoken language skills.
 The program is located in the Lied Learning and Technology Center.
-Highly trained educators and specialists provide intensive differentiated instruction focused on developing listening and spoken language skills.